rubyreferences/rubyref/book/language/metaprogramming.md

 runtime.
 Unlike many other languages, Ruby's metaprogramming does not use special constructs different from "normal" programming, like macros, decorators or templates.
-The power of Ruby's metaprogramming comes from several facts:
+The power of Ruby's metaprogramming comes from two facts:

 * Everything is an object;
-* Core classes are hackable;
+* Core classes are hackable.
-* Code blocks are useful for concise contextual definitions.

 ## Everything is an object